awsdocs/amazon-ec2-user-guide/doc_source/elastic-ip-addresses-eip.md

 #### Disable Elastic IP address transfer<a name="using-instance-addressing-eips-transfer-disable-ec2"></a>

 This section describes how to disable an Elastic IP transfer after the transfer has been enabled\.

 These steps must be completed by the source account that enabled the transfer\.

-This section must be completed by the source account\.

 ------
 #### [ Console ]